LaurenMcQuillan/bikesharing/README.md

 ## Overview

 The purpose of this analysis is to use Tableau to create visualizations for a business proposal to bring Citibike to Des Moines, Iowa.
-The visualizations are created using Citibike data from New York City so that investors can determine if it is worthwhile to launch Citibike in Des Moines.
+The visualizations are created using Citibike data from New York City from August of 2019 so that investors can determine if it is worthwhile to launch Citibike in Des Moines.
 The visualizations created in Tableau show the length of time that bikes are checked out for all riders and genders, the number of trips for all riders and genders for each hour of each day of the week, the number of trips for each type of user and gender for each day of the week, and the top starting and ending locations.

 ## Results